newrun/peerapi/README.md

 # PeerConnect

-A PeerConnect is a peer to peer socket library.
+A PeerConnect is a peer-to-peer library for network.

-- Network connection by random id or email address
+- Network connection by random id
 - No ip address and port number
 - Support NAT traversal and WebRTC